About Susan

 • Completed Sound Bath Training Course with Guy Douglas and Simona Asinovski (2023)

-• Completed the 3-year Hidden Treasure program (2020) with longtime spiritual guide, Alice McDowell
+• Completed the three-year Hidden Treasure program (2020) with longtime spiritual guide, Alice McDowell

 • Completed Reiki Master level training in the Usui/Tibetan lineage (2018)